-An estimated 95% of older Americans live with at least one chronic condition, and more than 80% of older adults have been diagnosed with two or more chronic conditions.
-1 As a result of comorbid conditions among older adults, providers often prescribe numerous medications to address chronic conditions, resulting in polypharmacy.
-Polypharmacy refers not only to taking multiple medications, but also to taking more medications than clinically indicated.
-Because of the high prevalence of polypharmacy, older adults have a higher risk for adverse drug events, poor adherence, and negative drug interactions.
-Overall, poor quality prescribing for older adults also results in use of potentially inappropriate medications (PIM), which have a high risk for adverse events due to their pharmacologic properties, physiologic changes of aging, or poor evidence for efficacy in older persons.
+An estimated 80 percent of older Americans live with at least one chronic condition, and more than 50 percent of older adults have been diagnosed with five or more chronic conditions.1 As a result of comorbid conditions among older adults, providers often prescribe numerous medications to address chronic conditions, resulting in polypharmacy.
+Polypharmacy refers not only to taking multiple medications, but to taking more medications than clinically indicated.
+Due to the high prevalence of polypharmacy, older adults have a higher risk for adverse drug events, poor adherence, and negative drug interactions.2 Overall, poor quality prescribing for older adults also results in use of Potentially Inappropriate Medications (PIMs), which have a high risk for adverse events due to their pharmacologic properties, physiologic changes of aging, or poor evidence for efficacy in older persons.

-In addition, older adults, including older Veterans, have an increased susceptibility to morbidity and mortality related to adverse drug events associated 95% of older Americans live with at least one chronic condition of older adults have been diagnosed with two or more chronic conditions had at least one medication discontinued had one or more dosing or timing adjustments reduced their use of potentially inappropriate medications (PIM)
+In addition, older adults, including older Veterans, have an increased susceptibility to morbidity and mortality related to adverse drug events associated with agerelated changes, comorbid chronic conditions, and different pharmacodynamics.3 Due to these risk factors, older adults are more likely to experience an adverse drug reaction.3 80% of older Americans live with at least one chronic condition of older adults have been diagnosed with five or more chronic conditions had at least one medication discontinued had one or more dosing or timing adjustments reduction in Potentially Inappropriate Medications (PIMs)

-Of Veterans who participated in the IMPROVE program with a face-to-face pharmacist visit:
+Of Veterans who participated in the IMPROVE program with a face-to face pharmacist visit: